-- Comptroller duties also include fundraising for the company via debt and equity route under the guidance of the CEO.
+- Their duties also include fundraising for the company via debt and equity route under the guidance of the CEO.

 Examples of Comptroller

-In the United Kingdom, there is a various post of Comptroller.
+In the United Kingdom, there are various posts.
 Below are some of the examples :

 - Comptroller of the Household: This office was established in the 13th Century to maintain Check on the accounts of the treasurer of the household.